tatey/translink/README.md

 Brisbane.
 Their website has an abundance of data with no easy way for a developer to query it.

-Translink (Program) imports bus routes and service times into a nicely structured database.
+Translink (Program) imports bus stops, routes and service times into a nicely structured database.
 Data is sourced from the [Translink website](http://translink.com.au/).
 You should be aware their data is protected by [copyright](http://translink.com.au/site-information/legal/copyright).

 ## Usage

-Import all bus routes and services for Thursday, 24 November 2011 saving them into a SQLite database named "2011-11-24.sqlite3" in the current working directory.
+Import all bus stops, routes and services for Thursday, 24 November 2011 saving them into a SQLite database named "2011-11-24.sqlite3" in the current working directory.

     $ translink import 2011-11-24